postfixadmin/postfixadmin/AUTOCONFIG/INSTALL.md

 * SQLite : sqlite3 /path/to/database.sqlite < autoconfig.sql

-This will create 4 separate tables.
-Rest assured that `autoconfig` does not alter in any way other areas of Postfix Admin database.
+This will create 4 new standalone tables, and does not alter other areas of the PostfixAdmin database.

 ### PHP, perl and other web files